Kristina01111000/Drws_site/README.md

 double check the buttons link out correctly
 - talk about the bio for page
 - did the changes to desktop and cell phone view margins and padding

+8/14
+For next week:
+Vimeo?
+Finish the form for sarah (the different price points are ugly right now) For homepage weekly scorecard challenge part, decrease padding, decrease the space between the lines on it, try a few different font colors and see if they look better
+For dr w 4 element approach switch the image to be on the bottom in cell phone view, making the images smaller in cell phone view
+Change tablet view of the homepage to be similar to the cellphone view I can’t get the text in the drop down menu closer to the header, I looked all over the divi notes and I also tried css.
+Should I ask Stephen  how to do it?
+Make an about Growing Holistically page, link it on the getting started menu, put “about us”, about dr w, about our staff in dropdown under it
+Send him an email about the about growing holistically page Email sarah and sydney about the elemental coaching page, say dr w said something was changing about the page, what changes should i make to it?
+Email for clarification
+Add their bios to the elemental coaching page https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ make the buttons the same color When i get an image of the app start a homepage section about it saying coming soon Email him about getting it, also about checking cellphone view Sarah and sydney are in charge of vimeo
+Free videos are going to stay on youtube
+I am going to switch the links to vimeo for the non free videos Wait until they figure out the architecture of vimeo